Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ## TrackMate Sweep mode

 It is difficult to determine optimal values for individual TrackMate parameters.
-The pipelinbe supports a calculation mode where individual parameters can be varied to assess the impact of those variations.
+The pipelinee supports a calculation mode where individual parameters can be varied to assess the impact of those variations.

 To trigger this calculation mode, you haveto check the 'Sweep' checkbox at the bottom left of the plugin dialog.
 The actual variations are specified in a json file **Paint Sweep Configuration** in the Project Root.